 Required: No

-Description: Marks the beginning of an interconnect model description.
+Description: Marks the beginning of an Interconnect Model description.

 Usage Rules: [Begin Interconnect Model] has a single argument, which is the name of the associated Interconnect Model.
 The length of the Interconnect Model name shall not exceed 40 characters in length.
 Blank characters are not allowed.
 The [Begin Interconnect Model]/[End Interconnect Model] keyword pair is hierarchically equivalent in scope to [Component] and [Model].

+The [Begin Interconnect Model]/[End Interconnect Model] section defines both the association between a Touchstone or IBIS-ISS file and an Interconnect Model, as well as defining the terminals and terminal usage for the Interconnect Model in the context of the given [Component].

 Example: